 Mortgage insurance vs. home insurance

 The key difference between mortgage insurance vs. home insurance is who it protects.
-Homeowners insurance mainly protects the borrower, while mortgage insurance protects the lender.
+Homeowners insurance mainly protects the borrower, while mortgage insurance protects the lender and its investment in your home.

 |Homeowners insurance||Mortgage insurance|

-When you take out a loan to buy or refinance a home, a bank or lender takes a risk that you will make good on your mortgage.
+When you take out a loan to buy or refinance a home, a bank or lender takes a risk that you will honor the terms of your loan and make monthly mortgage payments to your lender.

 - Good credit history